CDC-Hubert Global Health Fellowship

 - CDC's Office of Surveillance, Epidemiology and Laboratory Services

 The CDC-Hubert Global Health Fellowship, endowed by the O.C.
-Hubert Charitable Trust with funding partner Pfizer, is designed to encourage students to think of public health in a global context.
+Hubert Charitable Trust is designed to encourage students to think of public health in a global context.
 Established in 1999, the fellowship provides an opportunity for third- and fourth-year medical and veterinary students to gain public health experience in an international setting.
 Hubert fellows spend six to twelve weeks in a developing country working on a priority health problem in conjunction with CDC staff.
 Through these experiences, students establish relationships with, and receive training from, recognized experts from CDC and other national and international health agencies.
 Examples of students’ past experiences include:

 - Health outcome evaluation of various home drinking water treatment and storage methods in Guatemala

 - Review of antiretroviral therapy in private practice, Kenya

 - Study of the epidemiology of Lassa Fever in rural Guinea, West Africa